danielalvarenga/loggerman/README.md

     $ bundle

-Configure log formatter in environment:
+Configure log formatter in environment if prefer to apply format to rails default log:

 ```ruby
 # config/environments/production.rb